18F/handbook/docs/04-how-we-work/practice-areas/working-with-depts.md

-# Service Area Lead Role Description

-## Summary

-The lead is responsible for guiding the overall vision and strategy of the service area, ensuring marketing, sales, recruiting and delivery achieve quality, revenue, margin, team and client satisfaction targets.
+# Practice Areas Working with Departments

+There are a variety of ways that practice areas can engage across the company to grow and integrate their practice.
+These activies are sometimes undertaken by practice area leads, but can often be picked up by anyone in the practice area.

 ## Overall

-- Manage the service area as a whole to meet KPI targets.
+- Manage the practice area as a whole to set and meet goals.
 - Seeks to understand client needs, technical trends, sales/recruiting market trends and competitive strengths and weaknesses.
-- Establishes and socializes a vision for service area.
+- Establishes and socializes a vision for practice area.
 - Cultivates a culture of balance, learning and continuous improvement.
-- Works across the team to develop, select and implement strategies that increase quality and profitability for the service area.
+- Works across the team to develop, select and implement strategies that increase quality and profitability for the practice area.
 - Participate in delivery management and operations calls as needed.

 ## Marketing